 Frequency allotments within RR Appendix 26 are based upon channel bandwidths that are limited to 3 kHz.
 Implementation of wider channel bandwidths will need to be accomplished within the scope of the current RR Appendix 26 allotment plan.

 The AM(OR)S frequencies within RR Appendix 26 are listed below in Table 1, taken from Parts I and II of RR Appendix 26.
+Additional provisions related to allotments and channel specifications are listed below taken from Parts I and II of Appendix 26.

 TABLE 1